Performance analysis and tuning is often treated as an issue of subordinate

 Workshops and hands-on labs |

-This is a course for Java programmers responsible for performance analysis
+This is a workshop for Java programmers responsible for performance

-and tuning and devopers interested in memory management and garbage collections
+analysis and tuning and devopers interested in memory management and garbage

 The course is designed to build on existing expertise as Java programmers